Hilscher/netPI-nodered-npix-rfid/README.md

 ##### Privileged mode

-The nodes *rfid*, *rfid gpi* and *rfid gpo* enables the module and control its LEDs across GPIOs 17, 22 and 23.
+The nodes *rfid*, *rfid gpi* and *rfid gpo* enable the module and control its LEDs across GPIOs 17, 22 and 23.
 Only the privileged mode option lifts the enforced container limitations to allow usage of GPIOs in a container.

 ##### Host device

 The serial port device `/dev/ttyS0` needs to be added to the container.
 The device is available only if an inserted module has been recognized by netPI during boot process.
-Else the conatiner will fail to start.
+Else the container will fail to start.

 #### Getting started